vilmabezerra/listify/README.md

 character to the last word of the command (eg. "create Playlist1:", "create Playlist2:").
 Or, in case of using command edit, it should be applied to a Playlist with a different name.

+### Playlists

+Until now the playlists are able to have
+ - Name
+ - Description

+In order to add tracks, it should be used
+   addTracks:
+Notice that this is possible to be used while editing or creting a playlist.

+On the other side, in order to remove tracks, it should be used
+   removeTracks:
+This can be used only while editing the playlists.

+All tracks listed bellow these commands  shall be either added or removed from the playlist User has indicated.

+### Tracks

+Until now the playlists are able to have
+ - Name
+ - Artist
+ - Album

+And these information will be used to search for these tracks in order to remove or add them to a playlist.

+### Command "create"

+This command has as interpretation the creation of a playlist on User' Spotify account.

+The new playlist should be named, however description and the list of tracks to be added are optional.

+In case User wants to add Tracks, she must do it as an undordered list preceded by "addTracks:" and using hifens before providing the Track information

+### Command "edit"

+This command has as interpretation the editing of a playlist on User' Spotify account.

+It should be provided the name of the playlist to be edited.
+*Notice that it is possible to have more than one playlists with the same name.
+In this case, the playlist edited will be the one with the most recent creation date*

+In case User wants to add or remove Tracks, she must do it as an undordered list preceded by "addTracks:" or "removeTracks:" and using hifens before providing the Track information.

 ## Action Plan for future versions

-- Add command "merge Playlists "
+- Add command "merge Playlists";
-- Allow user to create playlist with Image, public access, collaborative and some other playlist's information
+- Allow user to create playlist with Image, public access, collaborative and some other playlist's information;
-- Allow user to edit name, description, image and some other playlist's information
+- Allow user to edit name, description, image and some other playlist's information;
-- Code Refactoring
+- Do some Code Refactoring;
-- Do not need to ask user to provide a userconfig.txt file
+- Do not need to ask user to provide a userconfig.txt file;